 About this speciesRecorded altitude range

 0m to 0m

 Single male specimens of the spider were recorded from Wicken Fen, Cambridgeshire in 1892 and 1912.
 Old records also exist from Berkshire but the date and locality are not known.
+The spider was re-discovered in Britain in 2014 near Weymouth.
 The spider is widespread in southern and central Europe.